Hello everyone!

 systemctl restart apache2

 Result: Your PHP is now ready to connect to SQL Server!
-To confirm, create a file /var/www/html/phpinfo.php with the content <?php phpinfo(); ?> and access it in the browser.
-Check if the sqlsrv, pdo_sqlsrv, and opcache sections appear listed.
+To confirm, create a /var/www/html/phpinfo.php file with the content <?php phpinfo(); ?> and access it in your browser.
+Verify that the sqlsrv, pdo_sqlsrv, and opcache sections are listed.

 Security: After validating the installation, immediately remove the phpinfo.php file from the server.
-This file exposes sensitive information about the environment (PHP version, modules, configurations, paths) and should not be publicly accessible.
+This file exposes sensitive information about the environment (PHP version, modules, configurations, paths) and should not remain publicly accessible.

-In addition to phpinfo(), it's worth doing a real connection test.
-Create the file below (replace connection data with yours):
+In addition to phpinfo(), it is worth performing a real connection test.
+Create the file below (replace the connection details with your own):

 nano /var/www/html/test-sqlsrv.php